Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data

 where $p$ runs over the interior fixed points.
 Formul\ae\ \eqref{eq:emin} and \eqref{eq:emax} can be deduced from \cite[Proof of Lemma~2.18]{karshon}, which has a missing term that we have restored (the missing term is the $a_{\max}$; its absence does not affect the validity of Karshon's proof). \end{noTitle}

-The proofs in Sections~\ref{se:dull}, \ref{sec3} and \ref{sec4} require recalling the details of the characterization of Hamiltonian $S^1$-spaces of dimension four.
+The proofs in Sections~\ref{se:dull}, \ref{sec3} and \ref{sec4} require recalling the details of the characterization of compact, connected, four-dimensional Hamiltonian $S^1$-manifolds.
 We recall these here.

-\begin{noTitle} {\bf Circle actions that extend to toric actions.} \labell{projection} Consider a toric symplectic four-manifold $T \acts (M,\omega)$.
+\begin{noTitle} {\bf Circle actions that extend to toric actions.} \labell{projection} Consider a compact, connected, toric symplectic four-manifold $T \acts (M,\omega)$.
 An inclusion induces a projection on the duals of the Lie algebras ${\R}^{2} \to \R$ defined by $(m,n) \in {\Z}^{2}$, explicitly ${\R}^2 \ni (x,y) \mapsto m x+n y$.
-Composing this projection on the moment map of the torus action yields the moment map of the circle action.
+Composing this projection on the moment map of the torus action yields the moment map of the circle action. \end{noTitle}